Types of education settings

 There are 4 colleges providing Further Education opportunities.

-You can find details of each school or college and what they provide for children and young people with special educational needs and disabilities in their SEN Information Report, by using our school search.
+You can find details of each school or college and what they provide for children and young people with special educational needs and/or disabilities in their SEN Information Report, by using our school search.

 For children not yet of school age there are approximately 900 early years providers including opportunity groups, find one in your area by using our childcare search.